 Spa and gym, DVD library, free WiFi throughout.
 In rooms: flatscreen TV, DVD player, sound system with iPod dock, minibar, outdoor rain shower, Aromatherapy Associates toiletries.

 The Hillside Pool Suites may be a short trek up the hill, but it's worth the climb as the higher you go, the more stunning the bay view – and there’s always a golf buggy to ferry you around if you’re not feeling up to the ascent.
 These Asian-inspired wooden cottages have private infinity plunge pools beside white-curtained day-bed terraces – ideal for lounging in front of the inimitable Caribbean sunset.
 Down by the seafront, the Beachfront Suites may lack pools, but the fact the sea is but a hop, skip and dive away more than makes up for it.

 The hotel’s main freshwater pool is an invitingly curved, infinity-edged, broad-bean-shaped delight, overlooking the sea and set beside the lounge bar.
 Waiters are always on hand to bring refreshment your way.

 The Garden Spa offers Dorissima treatments that use colour rituals based on the body’s Chakra systems – full spiritual enlightenment guaranteed.
 Ensure your body's as high functioning as your spirit with a spin on the TechnoGym equipment in the fitness centre.

 Insect repellent is a must, given the critters that come out at night; any classics you’ve never got around to reading – this is the perfect place to do it.

-The hotel welcomes children aged 14 and up for $400 a night, if sharing with two adults in either a Seaview Garden Suite or Beachfront Suite.
+The hotel welcomes children aged 14 to 16 for $400 a night, if sharing with two adults in either a Seaview Garden Suite or Beachfront Suite.

 There are sea views from every table, but the corner table on the lower tier is the most romantic spot.